 For the first two years, the Dap Foundation makes decisions quickly:

 This is explicitly temporary.
 We need to achieve product‑market fit before decentralizing governance.
-Handshake proved that premature decentralization equals permanent paralysis.
+Other projects proved that premature decentralization equals permanent paralysis.

 After two years, we transition to community governance with pragmatic constraints: